Object SLAM-Based Active Mapping and Robotic Grasping: Object Driven Active Mapping

-The first item in Eq. \eqref{opt} is a position error.
-As shown in Fig. \ref{bject_pose_optimization}(a), the 3D center $\boldsymbol{s}$ of the object is projected onto the image plane, and the distance between the projected point and the center of 2D bounding box is taken as the first error,
+The first item in Eq. \eqref{opt} is the position error.
+As shown in Fig. \ref{bject_pose_optimization}(a), the 3D center $\boldsymbol{t}$ of the object is projected onto the image plane, and the distance between the projected point and the center of 2D bounding box $o$ is taken as the first error, where $\pi$ is the projection matrix, $T_{c}$ is the camera pose.